j0356/password-vault/README.md

 # Password Vault

+> ⚠️ **SECURITY WARNING**
+>
+> This project is created for a **university assignment** and contains **intentional security vulnerabilities** for educational purposes.
+>
+> **DO NOT use this as your actual password manager!**
+>
+> This application is designed to demonstrate common security flaws and should only be used in a controlled, educational environment.
+Never store real passwords or sensitive information in this system.

+---

 A secure password manager with a modern UI and encrypted credential storage.

 ## Quick Start with Docker 🐳